Edition 10/17/24Verified May 2026Not a law firm · Not legal advice

 Form I-864 · Field-by-Field Guide

-The I-864 is the form where sponsors prove they can financially support their immigrant spouse.
-Small errors — wrong household size, outdated income figures, miscounted prior obligations — are one of the top reasons USCIS issues a Request for Evidence.
-This guide covers the fields applicants get wrong most often.
+The I-864 is where sponsors prove they can financially support their immigrant spouse.
+Small errors like the wrong household size, outdated income figures, or a miscounted prior obligation are one of the top reasons USCIS issues a Request for Evidence.
+These guides cover the fields applicants get wrong most often.

 Form